JimmyCushnie/Dragon-the-Terror-Bringer-custom-controller/README.md

 Add to your scene one of the dragon prefabs from the asset.
 Then, add the DragonController component from this repo to it; it should be attached to the same GameObject as a playerControl component from the asset.

 You'll now have to set the properties of the dragon's behavior in the inspector.
-Here's what I'm using in TUNG 2:
+Here's what I'm using for most of the dragons in TUNG 2:

 | Property                           | Recommended Value |
 |------------------------------------|-------------------|